Eryadu/Java_feb_2025/src/Mar1/readme.md

 ## Static bLock
 -- When ever load class, static block call first then any static method -- useful to create connection
+-- Static blocks are executed only once when the class is loaded.
+-- They are useful for static initialization and one-time setup tasks.
+-- They cannot access instance variables or methods.
+-- Multiple static blocks are executed in the order they appear.

 ## Instance block
 -- whenever object will creat.
 Instance block can be called without creating objects.